alekfal/NDVI/README.md

 # NDVI Python Script

 A simple python script for calculating NDVI values from Earth Observation data.
 Works with rasterio and numpy libraries.
+Also for raster manipulation the EarthObsevation repository is used (https://github.com/alekfal/EarthObservationLibrary).

 ## Terminal arguments: